-Located at the border between Zambia and Zimbabwe lays the incredible Victoria Falls, the world’s largest falls in its kind.
-While during the day it attracts hundreds of thousands of visitors on a yearly basis, there is one group that only arrives at night: illegal African immigrants.
-With the help of smugglers, each night they manage to illegally cross into Zimbabwe.
+Located at the border between Zambia and Zimbabwe lay the incredible Victoria Falls.
+The world’s largest falls in its kind, they attract hundreds of thousands of daily visitors per year.
+Yet there is one group that only comes at night: illegal African immigrants.
+With the help of smugglers, each night they illegally cross into Zimbabwe.
 Last summer I met a few of those smugglers.
 You can never guess what happened next…

 Me and two Swedish friends were on an epic trip last summer travelling by public transport and hitchhiking across southern Africa.
-When in July we ended up in the village Victoria Falls, in the north of Zimbabwe, we decided we should head out to the falls.
+When we ended up in the village Victoria Falls, in the north of Zimbabwe, to check out the falls.
 After hearing stories though that it would be an expensive endeavour to visit them from both sides, we figured we would just hang out in between the borders for a day and see what the situation was like before we started buying extra visas or entrance tickets.

 Getting to the falls from the Zambian side meant we would have to officially exit Zimbabwe.
 Since we would then also loose our visas and had to reapply and pay for it again as we went back, we learned a trick: as you’re heading out, tell the border officials in Zimbabwe that you are only going to see the bungee jump.
 This way, they let you cross the border without you receiving an exit stamp.
 You only receive a small piece of paper that you need to show again as you return to your accommodation.
 And so we did.